MuhammadJundullah/Data-Analysis/README.md

 # Data Analysis Notebooks

-Selamat datang di repositori **Data Analysis Notebooks**!
-Repositori ini berisi berbagai proyek analisis data yang telah saya kerjakan menggunakan bahasa pemrograman Python dan alat-alat analisis data lainnya.
-Setiap proyek dalam repositori ini dikembangkan untuk mengeksplorasi dan menganalisis data dari berbagai domain untuk mendapatkan wawasan yang berharga.
+Welcome to the **Data Analysis Notebooks** repository!
+This repository contains various data analysis projects that I have worked on using various data analysis tools.
+Each project in this repository was developed to explore and analyze data from multiple trusted sources to gain valuable insights.

 ## Daftar Proyek

-Berikut adalah daftar proyek yang ada dalam repositori ini:

 1. **Airline Delay Cause Analytics**
-   - Analisis penyebab keterlambatan penerbangan menggunakan data penerbangan historis.

 2. **Car Fuel Consumption Analytics**
-   - Analisis konsumsi bahan bakar mobil berdasarkan berbagai faktor seperti jenis kendaraan dan kondisi jalan.

 3. **Car Sales Analysis**
-   - Analisis penjualan mobil untuk mengidentifikasi tren dan pola dalam data penjualan mobil.

 4. **Car Details Analysis**
-   - Analisis detail spesifikasi mobil dan hubungannya dengan performa kendaraan.

 5. **E-Commerce Customer Analysis**
-   - Analisis data pelanggan e-commerce untuk memahami perilaku dan preferensi pelanggan.

 6. **Indonesian Market Car Analysis**
-   - Analisis pasar mobil di Indonesia untuk mengidentifikasi preferensi dan tren pasar.

 7. **MSIB Vacancy Analysis**
-   - Analisis lowongan pekerjaan MSIB menggunakan Google Colab untuk mengidentifikasi peluang dan permintaan kerja.

 8. **Marketing Analysis Halotech**
-   - Analisis data pemasaran untuk mengevaluasi efektivitas strategi pemasaran yang diterapkan.

 ## Tools

-- **Python**: Digunakan sebagai bahasa utama untuk analisis data.
-- **Jupyter Notebook**: Digunakan untuk penulisan dan eksekusi kode analisis data.
+- **Python**: Used as the main language for data analysis.
+- **Google Collaboration**: Used for writing and executing data analysis code.
-- **Libraries**: Menggunakan berbagai pustaka Python seperti Pandas, NumPy, Matplotlib, Seaborn, dan lainnya untuk analisis dan visualisasi data.
+- **Libraries**: Uses various Python libraries such as Pandas, NumPy, Matplotlib, Seaborn and others for data analysis and visualization.